TECHNOLOGY DOMAIN

 • Gain an insight into VET / VCE Engineering

-• Produce useable projects using a lathe
+• Produce useable projects using workshop machines

 Subject Code: P3TEN